 It has been discovered that CBG acts on particular physiological systems and problems, and the results for medicinal use are promising:

 - Endocannabinoid receptors are prevalent in ocular structures and, interestingly, CBG is considered particularly effective in treating glaucoma because it reduces intraocular pressure.

-- In animal experiments involving mice, CBG was found to be effective in reducing inflammation characteristic of inflammatory bowel disease.
+- In animal experiments involving mice, Cannabigerol was found to be effective in reducing inflammation characteristic of inflammatory bowel disease.

-- In a 2015 study, CBG was shown to protect neurons in mice with Huntington’s disease.
+- In a 2015 study, Cannabigerol was shown to protect neurons in mice with Huntington’s disease.

 - CBG is showing great promise as a cancer fighter.
-In particular, CBG has been shown to block receptors that cause cancer cell growth.
+In particular, Cannabigerol has been shown to block receptors that cause cancer cell growth.